UDLF/UDLF/README.md

 Binaries are available for download in the [release page](https://github.com/UDLF/UDLF/releases).

 ## Compilation
-This project can be compiled by any C++ compiler that supports the C++2011 standard.
-We recommend `g++ 4.8.4` or later.
+This project can be compiled by any C++ compiler that supports the C++2014 standard.
 There is a Makefile that can be used to compile the code.
 A executable called `udlf` will be generate inside the **bin/** directory.

 ## Execution
 The executable is called in the terminal: